mpatraw/butterfly/README.md

 The steps are:

-* **Morph** (Optional) - This is where the butterfly starts it's "walk."
+* **Morph** (Optional) - This is where the butterfly starts its "walk."
 For example, a butterfly might choose only safe (walkable) spaces in which to start.
 * **Goal** (Optional) - This just sets an optional goal location for the butterfly to aim towards.
 Other steps can use this information.
 * **Flutter** (Optional) - This is the "walk" algorithm.
 It can be a weighted walk or predefined path like a straight line.
 Only *one* flutter instinct per instinct list.
 * **Look** (Optional) - This is the way the butterfly "digs" out the dungeon.
 You can choose different shapes and patterns for the butterfly to dig out.
-* **Die** (Required) - This is how the butterfly stops it's digging.
+* **Die** (Required) - This is how the butterfly stops its digging.
 For example, the butterfly might have a 1 in 20 chance to die each time it looks (digs).

 Actions for each of these steps is called an "instinct," and may require arguments.
 The first thing you do is build a simple array of instincts and pass that to the library.
 When a butterfly spawns, it runs through this logic to execute each instinct.